augustohdias/Howl/README.md

 ## Wut

-Howl implements a fake API that runs locally.
-It basically reads a JSON sample and provides a new one at `localhost:7676`.
+Howl implements a mocking API.
+It basically reads a JSON sample and provides a randomized one at `localhost:7676`.
 So, when you `GET localhost:7676`, you will be served with a randomized JSON.

 ## Why Haskell?